neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 :ref:`Request Patterns` are also used by the authentication components and are explained in detail there.
 Talking about security interceptors: you already know the policy enforcement interceptor, which triggers the authorization process.
-Here is a table of available interceptors, shipped with TYPO3 Flow:
+Here is a table of available interceptors, shipped with Flow:

 .. note::

   Of course you can implement your own interceptor.
 Just make sure to implement the
   interface: ``TYPO3\Flow\Security\Authorization\InterceptorInterface``.

-:title:`TYPO3 Flow's built-in security interceptors`
+:title:`Flow's built-in security interceptors`

 +-----------------------+---------------------------------------+
 | Security interceptor  | Invocation action                     |